fabferri/az-pattern/vpn/s2s-azvpn-ip-terraform/README.md

 > [!NOTE]
 > Running the deployment in folder 2 first will fail because the VNets and VPN Gateways will not yet exist.

+The shared secret for the VPN connections is generate automatically through the deployment in folder 2

 Inside the folder get-vals there are the scripts to fetch the BP peering IP address of the VPN Gateway1 and VPN Gateway2.